MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/microsoft-identity-manager-2016-install-server-components.md

 > Optional: At this point you can install MIM add-ins and extensions.

 ## Configure MIM Sync to Synchronize from Active Directory to MIM Service
 By default, MIM Sync does not have any connectors configured.
-A typical first step is to use MIM Sync to populate the FIM Service database with existing Active Directory accounts.
+A typical first step is to use MIM Sync to populate the MIM Service database with existing Active Directory accounts.
 For this, you will use the MIM Sync Service application.

 ### Create the MIM MA
 The MIM MA is a connector for MIM Sync to the MIM Service.
 To create this connector, you use the Create Management Agent wizard.